This Programme is funded by :

 2: Detection of health emergencies,

-3: Response to Health Emergency,
+3: Response to health emergencies,

-4: Program management and institutional capacity building.
+4: Programme management and institutional capacity building.

 The HeSP initiative aims to boost health security in the sub-region.
 During its first phase, the USD 500 million IDA-financed multiphase operation will involve Cabo Verde, Guinea, Liberia, and the Economic Community of West African States (ECOWAS) Member States to increase collaboration and improve health system capacities to prevent, detect, and respond to health emergencies in the region.